shinyfuwante/rock-paper-scissors/README.md

 # rock-paper-scissors

-This project is an introductory project to applying the Javascript I learned in the Fundamentals Course from the Odin Project.
-This is RPS played through the browser console, so, initially, it won't have any UI elements to it.
+This project is an introduction to using Javascript and creating a UI with buttons that act as inputs into functions.
+The project is by no means pretty, but has basic functionality such as: Printing a winner when someone reaches 5 points, resetting the game, and accepting the input of the player.

+<h1> Key Takeaways </h1>
+1. Using buttons as input

+2. Understanding basic UI elements and manipulating CSS elements using JS.